 The Company assesses, at each reporting date, whether there is objective evidence that Contributions and re-takaful / reinsurance balances receivable are impaired.
 Evidence of impairment may include; significant financial difficulty of the issuer or debtor, a breach of contract, such as a default or delinquency in payments, it becoming probable that the issuer or debtor will enter bankruptcy or other financial reorganization, the disappearance of an active market for that financial asset because of financial difficulties, or observable data indicating that there is a measurable decrease in the estimated future cash flow from a group of financial assets since the initial recognition of those assets, although the decrease cannot yet be identified with the individual financial assets in the Company, including:

-· adverse changes in the payment status of issuers or debtors in the Company; or based on estimated future cash flows that are discounted at the original effective commission rate.

-· national or local economic conditions at the country of the issuers that correlate with defaults on the assets.
+- · adverse changes in the payment status of issuers or debtors in the Company; or - · national or local economic conditions at the country of the issuers that correlate with defaults on the assets.